-Medicare covers genetic tests when a patient has signs or symptoms that can be further clarified by diagnostic testing.
-Some genetic tests that determine a patient’s ability to metabolize certain drugs may also qualify for coverage.
-Federal Regulation 42 CFR § 410.32(a) requires genetic tests to be ordered by a medical doctor treating the A person who has health care insurance through the Medicare or Medicaid programs..
+Medicare covers genetic tests when a patient has signs or symptoms that diagnostic testing can further clarify.
+Genetic tests determining a patient’s ability to metabolize certain drugs may also qualify for coverage.
+Federal Regulation 42 CFR § 410.32(a) requires genetic tests to be ordered by a medical doctor treating the beneficiary.

-- Genetic testing can be used to check a person’s DNA for susceptibility to an illness or disease.
+- Genetic testing can check a person’s DNA for susceptibility to an illness or disease.

 - Genetic testing results are not a guarantee that a person will or will not have that condition.